 Conversely, climate change adaptation focuses on preparing for and responding to the impacts posed by climate change.
 This means preparing for potential harmful impacts, but also includes taking advantage of any potential positive impacts.

 Examples of adaptation actions include:

-- Constructing new buildings at higher levels to prevent damage from flooding events - Expanding green spaces to help reduce the risk of flooding of extreme storm events - Conserving water during periods of extended drought - Protecting properties at risk of damage from severe weather events - Providing heat refuges during heat waves

-Both mitigation and adaptation approaches are necessary.
-Despite several efforts on the part of cities, districts and countries across the world, we cannot avoid some degree of climate change.
+- Constructing new buildings at higher levels to prevent damage from flooding events - Expanding green spaces to help reduce the risk of flooding of extreme storm events - · Conserving water during periods of extended drought - Protecting properties at risk of damage from severe weather events - Providing heat refuges during heat waves districts and countries across the world, we cannot avoid some degree of climate change.
 While mitigation efforts are needed to reduce emissions and prevent the worst impacts of climate change, communities must still prepare for the consequences of our global inaction over the past several decades.